 The volcanic soil of the island favors the vinification of wines with a special and intoxicating aroma.
 Try the main varieties, such as Assyrtiko, Athiri, Aidani, Mandilaria, and Mavrotragano, in one of the countless wineries on the island and you’ll take a trip to flavorville in no time!

 Things to do in the popular islands of Santorini/Mykonos

 Little Venice in Mykonos - credits: Pawel Kazmierczak/Shutterstock.com

-The pedestrian streets of Mykonos, with the most commercial being the world-renowned street of Matogianni, are full of life while there are countless shops with branded clothes and ornate jewelry as well as busy cafes, bars, and restaurants for all hours of the day!
+The pedestrian streets you will walk on when visiting Mykonos, with the most commercial being the world-renowned street of Matogianni, are full of life while there are countless shops with branded clothes and ornate jewelry as well as busy cafes, bars, and restaurants for all hours of the day!
 Downtown, you can -and should- also visit three remarkable museums: the Archaeological Museum, the Folklore Collection of Mykonos, and the Maritime Museum of the Aegean; all captivating in their own unique way.

-Arriving in Little Venice, you can’t help but see the trademark of the island, its imposing windmills, that stands out as the ideal backdrop to your photographs.
+Arriving in the district, you can’t help but see the trademark of the island, its imposing windmills, that stand out as the ideal backdrop to your photographs.
 Other notable places you should visit on the island are the second traditional settlement of Mykonos, Ano Mera, which develops in a large area in the hinterland around the historic monastery of Panagia Tourliani, and Ftelia, where a significant Neolithic settlement and a Mycenaean tomb of the 14th-13th century lies.